slerman12/Help-me/2-Opposing-views.md

 </a>
 </p>

-I lost my hair in the summer after my first year, I went into benzo withdrawal in the next summer after my second year, and I switched to Chenliang Xu’s lab in the next summer after my third year.
+I lost my hair in that first summer after my first year, I went into benzo withdrawal in my second year, and I switched to Chenliang Xu’s lab nearing the end of my third year.

 For context, Henry's average paper count was 1 - 3 across the PhD student's full tenure.
 At the time of asking to join Chenliang's lab, the end of my 3rd year (near the end of Spring semester, 2020, before the university began Covid lockdowns), I had no publications.